 The Qashqai model's diesel engines have always been extremely economical.
 Nothing's changed.
-Choose a 1.5-litre diesel and you'll see 74.3mpg and emissions of just 99g/km.
+Choose a 1.5-litre diesel and you'll see 74.3mpg and emissions of just 100g/km on 16 or 17-inch wheels.
 So how has this been achieved?
 Well, as well as fitting stop/start systems, reducing engine frictional losses, optimising gear ratios and reducing weight where possible, Nissan has also devoted a great deal of attention to the Qashqai's aerodynamics.
 With a drag co-efficient of 0.32, it cleaves the air very well for a relatively high vehicle.
 From the elements on show such as the roof spoiler with winglets, to those hidden away like the flat floor design, there's some clever thinking at work here.
 Another innovation is the Active Grille Shutter system.
 This closes off airflow through the radiator when not needed.
 The grille shutter automatically shuts at speeds over 18mph and only opens if sensors detect that the engine needs cooling.

 You'll also save in other areas too.
-With around sixty per cent of all Qashqai sales going to fleet buyers, Nissan has to dot every 'i' and cross every 't' when it comes to running costs.
+With around sixty per cent of all Qashqai sales going to fleet buyers, Nissan has to dot every 'I' and cross every 't' when it comes to running costs.
 And that's right across the board, including servicing costs, insurance premiums and benefit-in-kind taxation.
 Residual values are great too.
 According to industry experts CAP, a 1.5 dCi Qashqai model will retain 50 per cent of its value after three years/30,000 miles, making it cheaper to run than an equivalent Volkswagen Golf.
 That really is quite a remarkable performance.

 With this improved second generation Qashqai model, Nissan has worked its socks off to keep buyers loyal.
 As a result, this classic crossover is genuinely hard to fault.
 It's practical, safe, well-priced and well-finished.
 It's got a great chassis, you get plenty of standard equipment for your money and the running costs in 1.5-litre dCi diesel form brook no arguments whatsoever.
 It's become the quintessential car for small families.